Promoting IT solutions for surveillance and pest reporting

 - meet the reporting obligations of International Plant Protection Convention (IPPC) signatories.

-Specifically, the project will demonstrate the feasibility of a regionally harmonised, pest information framework based on streamlined data collection, internationally recognised data standards, and simple protocols for exchanging data with existing national systems.
+Specifically, the project is demonstrating the feasibility of a regionally harmonised, pest information framework based on streamlined data collection, internationally recognised data standards, and simple protocols for exchanging data with existing national systems.

-Surveillance activities will target pests and diseases of diverse crops and commodities which are important in regional trade, including the movement of planting material.
-The crops include soybeans, cashews, maize, cassava, aquatic plants, citrus, sugarcane, bananas, coffee, cacao, litchi, longans and oil palm.
+Surveillance activities target pests and diseases of diverse crops and commodities which are important in regional trade, including the movement of planting material.
+The crops include aquatic plants, avocado, bananas, cacao, cashews, cassava, citrus, coffee, cut flowers, maize, mango, musk melon, litchi, longans, oil palm, pineapple, soybeans, sugarcane and watermelon.

 A series of case studies, including surveillance to support market access proposals, define pest distributions and assist early detection of high priority quarantine pests, will be used to demonstrate that a regional framework can enable more cost-effective collection of pest records, more robust management of pest data, and more credible and timely reporting of changes in pest status.

-The project will use coordinated surveillance activities across the collaborating countries to showcase:
+The project uses coordinated surveillance activities across the collaborating countries to showcase:

 - the use of mobile devices and a customisable smartphone app (‘P-tracker’) to record surveillance data in the field; and